 Stage 2: Pre-proposal

-Through the pre-proposal, you will outline the framework of the proposed program.
-You must also qualify the need for the program, and describe how the program design and methods uniquely fill that need.
-Program leaders present the pre-proposal to the Board for an approval decision.
+Through the pre-proposal, program leaders describe the proposed program in relation to PESB program standards and requirements.
+At this stage, program leaders must also fully qualify the need for the program and describe how their program design and methods uniquely fill that need.
+Program leaders present the pre-proposal to the board for an approval decision.
+View board presentation guidance.

 Once submitted to PESB, the pre-proposal undergoes an internal review in which staff provide detailed feedback.
-Staff also make a recommendation on whether the pre-proposal is ready for a Board presentation, or if the pre-proposal needs revisions which require more time and should come forward at a later Board meeting date.
-PESB staff provide guidance on the Board presentation, including a practice session.
+Staff also make a recommendation on whether the pre-proposal is ready for a board presentation, or if the pre-proposal needs revisions that require more time and should come forward at a later board meeting date.
+PESB staff provide guidance on the board presentation, including a practice session.

 - Pre-proposal form (document)